Terms of Service

 - Administrator: Centers for Medicare & Medicaid Services (CMS).

-- Function: This is the mandated classification system used exclusively for reporting procedural services performed in Hospital Inpatient settings.
+- Function: This is the mandated classification system used exclusively for reporting procedural services performed strictly within hospital inpatient settings.

 - Revenue Codes

 - Function: These four-digit codes are the national standard for identifying specific accommodations, ancillary services, or “cost centers” within a facility (e.g., ICU, Emergency Room, or Pharmacy).
-They dictate how a hospital must categorize charges on a UB-04 claim form.
+They dictate how a hospital must categorize charges on an institutional UB-04 claim form or its electronic equivalent (ASC X12N 837I).

 - NDC (National Drug Code)